Bontrager Rapid Pack Review

-Ease of filling was a strong point for the Bontrager.
-Filling up a water bottle is simple and there is no juggling of hydration bladders, caps, hoses, and bags.
-Uncrew the top, fill it up, put the bottle in your hip pack and your gone.
+This is a strong point for the Rapid Pack.
+Filling up a water bottle is simple, and there is no juggling of hydration bladders, caps, hoses, and bags.
+Unscrew the top of your bottle, fill it up, put the bottle in your hip pack, and you're off.

-The Rapid Pack scored high in terms of comfort.
-The broad waist strap is critical to comfort.
-We have found that narrower waistbands can have the tendency to dig into your stomach or waist.
-Additionally, narrower waistbands can kind of interfere and work their way into the bands of your riding shorts.
-This can be annoying and uncomfortable.
-If you are wearing the Rapid Pack in the proper position, it stays put and has a soft feel against your back.
-The pack effectively conforms to the shape of your back and hips.
-Some packs rely on straps to cinch down any gaps between the inner straps and your hips, the Bontrager has a dialed shape rendering this unnecessary.
+The Rapid Pack scores high in terms of comfort due, in large part, to its broad waist strap.
+We have found that narrower waistbands easily dig into the stomach or waist.
+Additionally, narrower waistbands can interfere and work their way into the bands of your riding shorts.
+This can be both annoying and uncomfortable.
+If you are wearing the Rapid Pack in the proper position, it stays put and has a soft feel against the back, effectively conforming to the shape of your back and hips.
+Some packs rely on straps to cinch down any gaps on the hips, but the Rapid has a dialed shape rendering this unnecessary.
 It is the best-articulated hip pack in our test.

 The Rapid Pack is the smallest hip pack in our test.
-Visually it is a little bit smaller than other options.
 Given the smaller size, it shouldn't come as a surprise that storage capacity is a bit lower than some of the larger, bulkier packs.
-That said, it does have a deceptive amount of storage and can fit 1.64L of gear.
-The external fabric is fairly stretchy and you can pack surprisingly bulky items into the pockets.
+That said, it does have a deceptive amount of storage for its size and can fit 1.64L of gear.
+The external fabric is fairly stretchy, and you can pack surprisingly bulky items into the pockets.
 Big apples, bunched up rain shells, and sandwiches can be stuffed into the pockets.
-It is very important to note that mid-large-sized hand pumps will not fit.
+It is very important to note that mid-to-large-sized hand pumps will not fit.
 Smaller pumps can be crammed into the pockets, but pumps larger than 8-ish inches, will not fit.

 The storage areas are well-thought-out.
-There are two compartments, one located on each side of the water bottle cradle.
-The pockets are accessed by zippers which appear substantial.
-One pocket has two slots where you can slide a multi-tool, tire lever, a couple CO2 cartridges, tire plugs.
+There are two compartments, one located on each side of the water bottle cradle, accessed by substantial zippers.
+One pocket has two slots where you can slide a multi-tool, tire lever, a couple CO2 cartridges, and tire plugs.
 In addition, there is a little hook/clip to store your keys.
 In front of the slots, there is an open storage area.
 On the other side of the bottle cradle is another pocket of the same size.
-This pocket has one main elastic compartment and the rest is an open pocket.
+This pocket has one main elastic compartment, and the rest is an open pocket.
 The organizational aspect of the Rapid Pack hits the sweet spot.
 It isn't over-designed, just simple and effective.

 Ease of Cleaning

 The Rapid Pack is exceptionally easy to keep clean.
-In fact, it topped the charts in the ease of cleaning metric.
+In fact, it shares the top of the charts in this metric.

 Once again, the lack of a hydration bladder and hose is critical here.
 When you have a bladder system, there are very obvious and very real considerations regarding cleanliness.
 It can be difficult to keep the bladder clean between rides, especially if you aren't constantly riding.
-In addition, cleaning any potential funk or mold out of the hose is a pain in the butt.
-They do sell cleaning kits that include a pipe cleaner and some sort of cleaning tablet.
-The Rapid Pack requires none of this.
+In addition, cleaning any potential funk or mold out of a hose is a pain in the butt.
+They do sell cleaning kits that include a pipe cleaner and cleaning tablet, but the Rapid Pack requires none of this.
 Simply wash whatever bottle you have been using and boom you are done.
 The simplicity really helps here.

 This pack is constructed of a blend of nylon and spandex.
-This should play well in a washing machine.
+This should play well in a washing machine over the long haul.

-At $60, the Rapid Pack represents a great value.
+The Rapid Pack represents a great value.
 This hip pack boasts a low weight, comfortable fit, and nice amounts of storage considering how compact it is.
-It is comfortable, light, and simple.
-Yes, there are bigger, more complex packs on the market, but the Bontrager pack is a great minimalist option at an impressive price point.
+Yes, there are bigger, more complex packs on the market, but this one is a great minimalist option at an impressive price point.

 The Bontrager Rapid Pack is a simple and lightweight hip pack that delivers impressive performance.
 It is beautifully simple in a world of over-engineered products.
-It does not have a hydration system and that hurt its overall score in our comparative analysis.
-That said, it is a particularly strong option for riders who frequently bust out shorter rides.
+It does not have a hydration system, but it is a particularly strong option for riders who frequently bust out shorter rides.
 It is also a viable option for longer rides for riders who can carry water bottles on their bike.
-At $60, the Bontrager pack delivers high levels of comfort and a high level of user-friendliness.
+The Rapid delivers high levels of comfort and a high level of user-friendliness at an attractive price.
 We love it.

 — Pat Donahue